AngeloGaeta1990/Password_generator/README.md

     **Solution**: The function was called as an attribute rather than as a function.
     To resolve the issue, replace `self.account_dict` with `self.account_dict()`.

 1. **Issue**: After adding the tabulate module to the requirements.txt file and deploying the application on Heroku, the following error occurred:
     ```
     ModuleNotFoundError: No module named 'tabulate'
     ```
-    **Solution**: The issue was caused by activating a virtual environment using Conda, which resulted in a local path being added to requirements.txt.
+    **Solution**:  The issue was caused by activating a virtual environment using Conda, which resulted in a local path added to requirements.txt.
 To resolve the issue, create a separate virtual environment using Python instead of Conda.
-This will ensure that the dependencies are properly listed in requirements.txt and can be installed by Heroku during deployment without issues.
+The latter will ensure that requirements.txt lists all dependencies correctly, and Heroku will install them during the deployment without issues.
 1. **Issue**: The following error was returned by the function `edit_password_default` when user input did not meet the criteria to generate a password, for example, when the number of characters exceeds the total password length:
     ```
             Error: